-- Rescue of capsized paddler and equipment: Leaders need to be aware of what to do next and what happens with the rest of the group.
-Leaders are required to rescue a capsized kayaker, stand up paddleboarder and canoeist in a section of moving water from their chosen craft. - Trapped boat recovery: Leaders have solutions and can demonstrate dealing with kayaks, stand up paddleboards and canoes that are trapped in the current.
+- Throwline rescues: Leaders are required to deal with a swimmer in slow moving water and effectively recover them using a throwline. - Rescue of capsized paddler and equipment: Leaders need to be aware of what to do next and what happens with the rest of the group.
+Paddlers are required to rescue a capsized kayaker, stand up paddleboarder and canoeist in a section of slow moving water from their chosen craft. - Trapped boat recovery: Leaders have solutions and can demonstrate dealing with kayaks, stand up paddleboards and canoes that are trapped in the current. - Foot entrapment: Leaders can demonstrate simple solutions of dealing with a foot entrapment in slow moving water.